Are Whippets Addictive?

 Additionally, chronic use may contribute to memory loss, cognitive impairment, mood disturbances, and anxiety disorders.

-What are the Causes of Whippet Addiction?
+What Are the Causes of Whippet Addiction?

 There can be various root causes that can lead to the development of addiction to whippets.
 They include a combination of different genetic, psychological, and environmental causes.